Are You Guilty of Ransom Note Communications?

-I was complaining about a print newsletter published years ago by a local nonprofit.
-A different font for each section, and in different sizes.
-The thing was nearly unreadable.
+You might have seen sometghing like this.
+A newsletter with a different font for each section, and in different sizes.
+The thing is nearly unreadable.

-The designer I was talking with nodded and said, “We used to call that ‘ransom note design’.”
+Listening quietly, a graphic designer nodded and said, “We used to call that ‘ransom note design’.”

 Good design makes things clear.
-It’s not supposed to be pretty, it’s supposed to be effective.
+It’s not supposed to be pretty.

 And you have to keep it simple.